zw-sun/ng-tools/projects/ngx-hover-color/README.md

 Angular tools for changing hover color, see [demo](https://stackblitz.com/edit/ngx-hover-color-example).

-Current default hover color is '#0f69af', will add config on next version.
+You can add default hover color in this way:

+        NgxHoverColorModule.forRoot({ defaultColor: "green" })